-Independent of free-trade negotiations, the United States should immediately reduce its barriers to Latin America's exports, especially textiles and agricultural products.
-At a time when U.S. credibility on trade is recovering from a low point, such a move would restore some goodwill toward Washington and might help persuade reluctant countries to reduce some of their own trade barriers.
+Washington should likewise continue to pursue free trade with other Latin American countries that have liberalized their economies and are eager to sign a trade treaty with the United States.
+Independent of free trade negotiations, the United States should immediately reduce its barriers to Latin America's exports, especially textiles and agricultural products.
+At a time when U.S. credibility is being questioned, such a move would restore some goodwill toward Washington and might help persuade reluctant countries to reduce some of their own trade barriers.
 At the very least, the United States could then not be blamed for hypocrisy, and the welfare of both the United States and Latin America would improve.
-Such a unilateral policy of reducing trade barriers, moreover, would not be in conflict with the goal of negotiating free-trade agreements.
-As Cato Institute scholar Brink Lindsey points out, the United States has regularly signed trade agreements affecting sectors of the U.S. economy that enjoy virtually no protectionism.
+Such a unilateral policy of reducing trade barriers, moreover, would not conflict with the goal of negotiating free trade agreements.
+As Cato Institute scholar Brink Lindsey points out, the United States has regularly signed trade agreements affecting sectors of the U.S. economy that enjoy virtually no protection.
 For countries that are interested in free trade with the United States, such agreements offer the advantage of "locking in" free trade both at home and abroad.
-Indeed, the certainty provided by free-trade treaties is one of their greatest benefits and explains why they tend to result in increases of both trade and investment.
+Indeed, the certainty provided by free trade treaties is one of their greatest benefits and explains why they tend to result in increases of both trade and investment.